 A third screw, typically located near or on one end, is intended for the ground wire and is often colored green.
 It is normally obvious that this screw is connected to the metal framework of the switch instead of going through the plastic side.
 Every switch must have a ground wire attached; the only exception is for older homes that do not have ground wires in the switch box.

 With the wires attached, fold the wires back into the box and push the switch in as well.
 Two screws hold the switch to the box; tighten firmly but not so tightly that the screw strips out the plastic of the box and won't hold any more.
 Attach the cover plate with a single screw in the center.

 Wiring Other Types of Electrical Switches

 As mentioned, there are literally thousands of different types of electrical switches, from giants 6 feet tall to micro switches not meant to ever be touched by human hands.
 One switch might have 20 or more positions with 20 different results.
 Or it might operate 10 different devices, each with it's own circuit, all at the same time.
-Just a very few possibilities are shown in the photos to the right, with a brief explanation.
+Just a very few possibilities are shown in the photos below, with a brief explanation.
 Switches can be momentary contact, turning on (or off) only while held in position or maintained contact, remaining in the same position until manually switched on or off.
 Or it might be timed - turn it on and it remains on for 10 minutes and turns off (a bathroom heat lamp perhaps).

 The actuating force might be a human hand, a moving box on a conveyor line, a gust of wind or even a light beam.
 It might be a pressure switch, turning on a well pump or air compressor when pressure falls and turning it off when the pressure is high enough.